sso66/eagletonlabs-starter-webpack-react-js/README.md

         - **preset** -- let us uses the react and es2015 (ES6) presets
     ***
-    We have also added a key named 'resolve' to our module exports object. 'resolve' is a section which lets us specify what kind of file types we can process without specially given them a file extension.
-This allow us to us to use the syntax such as:
+    We have also added a key named 'resolve' to our module exports object.
+    'resolve' is a section which lets us specify what kind of file types we can process without specially given them a file extension.
+    This allow us to use the syntax such as:

     ```
     require('/logger')